 The narrowing road twists across the landscape, gradually toward the horizon right of centre.
 The snake of the trees, mahogany soil, and terracotta roofs of the houses grab our attention and lead us to the diagonal of fields, centre right.
 The land is parcelled into triangular wedges and rectangular strips, and the eye travels across and along these to the far distance.
 The curvature of these strips of land and their convergent points cleverly presents us with the optical illusion of an undulating landscape.

-The best viewpoint for viewing this canvas is, like the scene itself, from a distance.
+The best viewpoint for viewing this canvas in the gallery is, like the scene itself, from a distance.
 At the time of my visit, by accident or design, there was a chair positioned around 10 yards from the painting.
 From here you can comfortably take in the whole scene and gain a sense of the scale and vastness of the Wolds in this part of Yorkshire.
-Walk closer to the canvas, and like the scene itself, more personal detail is revealed: the brushstrokes, the layers and gloss of paint.
+Walk closer to the canvas, and like the scene itself, more personal details are revealed: the brushstrokes, the layers and gloss of paint.

 The scene depicts the final stage of summer.
 Hockney journeyed from Bridlington along the road to visit his close friend, Jonathan Silver, who was terminally ill in hospital at Wetherby with pancreatic cancer.
 Hockney said of this time: